Are you sure you want more confidence?

 "Life seems like just a big playground."

-But two factors will often create the most immediate impact on confidence (of types two through four): finding a way to enjoy the process and choosing courage.
+Two factors will often create the most immediate impact on confidence (of types two through four): finding ways to enjoy the processes and choosing courage.

 Enjoying the process